 Despite claims by Roche that Actemra is a safe and effective option for the treatment of rheumatoid arthritis, researchers have found that Actemra poses an equal or greater risk of heart attack, heart failure, stroke and other potentially life-threatening side effects when compared to similar rheumatoid arthritis drugs.
 In June 2017, STATNews.com released a detailed review of adverse event reports submitted to the FDA in connection with Actemra side effects, identifying at least 13,500 reports of problems between 2010 and 2016, including as many as 1,128 Actemra-related deaths.
 The report cites “clear evidence that the risks of heart attacks, strokes, heart failure, and other conditions were as high or higher for Actemra patients than for patients taking some competing drugs.”
 Despite these risks, the FDA has yet to require stronger warnings on the Actemra labeling to notify users about the potential for the drug to cause side effects like heart attack, heart disease and pancreatitis.
 A clinical expert with the FDA even said that, despite uncertainty in the Actemra pancreatitis data, warnings should be added to the drug label “given the potential seriousness of the event,” which in its acute form can kill up to 50% of patients.

 Thousands of patients may have already been harmed by Actemra use, and many more may be at risk for problems in the future.
-Across the country, product liability lawyers are currently reviewing claims of serious injuries on behalf of Actemra users who suffered heart attack, pancreatitis, interstitial lung disease and other problems while taking the drug, and hundreds, if not thousands, of lawsuits are expected to be brought against Roche in the future over complications from the blockbuster rheumatoid arthritis drug.
+Across the country, product liability lawyers are currently reviewing claims of serious injuries on behalf of Actemra users who suffered heart attack, pancreatitis, interstitial liver disease and other problems while taking the drug, and hundreds, if not thousands, of lawsuits are expected to be brought against Roche in the future over complications from the blockbuster rheumatoid arthritis drug.

 2008 – At a meeting of FDA scientific advisors debating whether to approve Actemra, a rheumatologist at Boston University voices concerns about the potential for the arthritis drug to cause serious heart problems in users.
 They ultimately recommend approval of Actemra, with the condition that Roche would sponsor multiyear studies to look for unseen problems and cardiovascular side effects.
 None of these warnings are added to the drug label.